salvatore-abello/CTF-Writeups/L3ak CTF 2024/PySysMagic/PySysMagic.md

 ### Source

-We're given a lot of files but these are the most important ones
+We're given a bunch of files but these are the most important ones
  - `audit_sandbox.c` a C program which uses [Audit Hooks](https://peps.python.org/pep-0578/) to implement a whitelist sandbox.
 The only audit events we're allowed to use are `compile` and `exec`
  - `chall.py` the actual challenge script